New Poll: Canadian workers say CPP/QPP hikes are not the answer

 "Canadians and their employers are not saving more for retirement because they simply can't afford to," said Laura Jones, CFIB executive vice-president.
 "In the public poll, and a similar survey of CFIB members, 65 per cent of Canadians, and 61 per cent of small business owners, said so."

 The public poll shows that if working Canadians are forced to pay more for CPP/QPP, 45 per cent would have a reduced ability to spend on essentials like food, rent and mortgage payments and 42 per cent would have a reduced ability to take advantage of other forms of savings.
 A survey of CFIB member businesses was also conducted, with similar questions.
-In that survey, three-quarters of business owners said they would be under pressure to freeze or cut salaries if faced with a CPP/QPP hike.
+In that survey, close to three-quarters of business owners said they would be under pressure to freeze or cut salaries if faced with a CPP/QPP hike.

 The findings were shared with finance ministers in advance of their meeting.